Electrocution and Electrical Burns

 Children often suffer mouth injuries due to biting or chewing on power cords.
 These rarely result in loss of consciousness or heart arrest.
 WebMD reports that 63% of all electrical injuries with children occur due to power cords and 15% from contact with wall sockets.

-A burn injury lawyer Los Angeles will have experience dealing with clients who have suffered all of these types of electrical injuries.
+A lawyer will have experience dealing with clients who have suffered all of these types of electrical injuries.
 If your injury was caused by someone else, consult legal counsel as soon as possible to preserve your rights.

 Symptoms of Electrical Injury

 Many times, the cause of an electrical injury is obvious.
-There are situations, however, where it's not clear what caused the injury (such as finding someone unconscious without their body touching an electrical device).
+However, there are situations where it's not clear what caused the damage (such as finding someone unconscious without their body touching an electrical device).
 Sometimes, an electric shock victim won't show any apparent injury.

 Healthline.com lists the following symptoms of electric shock: